The best gaming monitors in 2024

 6: How we test

-However, there are a few things you should know before buying one of the best gaming monitors.
+However, you should know a few things before buying one of the best gaming monitors.
 You'll have to choose between 4K, which gives you sharper images but lower refresh rates, and 1080p, which favors responsiveness over resolution—everything in between lands in the middle of the spectrum.
-There's also High Dynamic Range (HDR), which nets you better color and brightness but at a higher cost.
+High Dynamic Range (HDR) also nets you better color and brightness but at a higher cost.

-You'll have to choose a panel type as well, which comes down to a choice between IPS (in-plane switching) and OLED (organic light emitting diode).
-The former is cheaper, while the latter features better colors and true blacks, while also hitting your wallet harder.
-Nvidia G-Sync or AMD FreeSync, which is designed to sync up to your GPU for smoother frame rates (go with whichever branded GPU you have), is also important.
+You'll also have to choose a panel type: IPS (in-plane switching) and OLED (organic light-emitting diode).
+The former is cheaper, while the latter features better colors and true blacks while also hitting your wallet harder.
+Nvidia G-Sync or AMD FreeSync, which is designed to sync up to your GPU for smoother frame rates (go with whichever branded GPU you have), is also essential.

 Momo Tabari graduated with a bachelor's degree in Journalism & Media Studies at Brooklyn College and has been covering tech for four years.
 She sees screens as our windows into the games we play, and strongly believes in the necessity of that window being as enchanting as possible.